akoken/SimpleMVVM.Messenger/README.md

-SimpleMVVM.Messenger
+MVVM Messenger
 ====================
-Messenger Service is designed for MVVM pattern to communicate and transfer data between ViewModels.
+MVVM Messenger is service that provides communication and data transfer between viewmodels.